Neck Injury Lawyers in Chicago, IL

 Each year thousands of Illinois drivers are involved in car accidents that result in serious injuries.
 Many people experience neck pain as the result of a neck injury following a Chicago car accident.

 If you were injured in a Chicago car accident due to another’s negligent or reckless driving, you should be receiving ALL of your benefits, not just the ones the insurance company wants to cover.
-At Willens Injury Law Offices, we focus exclusively on representing individuals and their families who were injured by someone else’s negligence.
+At Willens & Baez, we focus exclusively on representing individuals and their families who were injured by someone else’s negligence.

 Neck Pain Due to a Neck Injury